47 Comments

 author

-Feb 8Liked by Post-liberal Pete
+Feb 8Liked by Pete

 Thank you!
 I wonder if the same stats apply when the believers in question are living in places where their religion is NOT dominant but instead exists as a sort of subculture.